Coronary Calcium Score: CAC

 The biggest downside to CT calcium scoring has been the inability to measure soft plaque.
 Soft plaque is what actually kills you and causes the vast majority of heart attacks.

 Coronary calcium scores are typically measured by a computed tomography (CT) scan, which uses X-rays to create detailed images of the inside of the body.
 While CT scans can accurately measure the amount of calcium in the plaque, they are not able to detect soft plaque, or plaque that is not calcified.
 This has left the cardiology community debating it's usefulness for years.
-We never really knew when to use the CAC or if it should be in the guidelines.
+We never really knew when to use the CAC test or if it should be in the guidelines.

 A calcium score is used to detect the presence and extent of plaque in the coronary arteries.
 Plaque is a build-up of cholesterol, calcium, and other substances in the walls of the arteries, which can narrow or block the arteries and increase the risk of cardiovascular disease.